petehouston/sketch-guides/README.md

-sketch-guides
+The Ultimate Guide Plugin for Sketch
 =============

-Just another Guide plugin for Sketch
+Just another Guide plugin for Sketch.

+**Currently under development**